JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 - **Inbox/Outbox Queue Design**: Messages flowing over Flow Service DAG's can be treated as queue, where messages can be popped faster or slower depending on compute requirements.
 - **Rate Limiting**: API Gateway enforces rate limits per user to protect backend services.
 - **Agent Weights**: Ubiquia instances will be configurable with different "weights" (e.g., light, heavy, etc.) so that heterogenous components of a cluster can be run across anything between edge devices and the cloud.
 - **DAG Cardinality**: DAGs deployed by Ubiquia agents can have cardinality configured at deployment time.
-This means that components and adapters within a DAG can be "toggled" on/off within a specific Ubiquia Agent.
+This means that components and nodes within a DAG can be "toggled" on/off within a specific Ubiquia Agent.

 ### Resilience